hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 If not, check what you have done on the router and fix it and reboot the Pi.

 ### Ascertain disks info, specifically PARTUUID and mount point
+At this point, the USB3 disks should already be auto-mounted and you may see links to them on the desktop.
+That's OK, we'll change all that to suit the NAS needs.

 Start a Terminal and use `sudo lsblk` to look at the connected disks, and see something like this:
 ```
 sudo lsblk -o UUID,PARTUUID,NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL